MISSIONs: Local & Foreign

 Great Cities Missions

-For more than 40 years Central has partnered with GCM to train and support countless missionaries in churches across Latin America and in Spanish-speaking church plants in the U.S. In 2020, a new mission team began to work to reach 2nd generation Hispanics in Oklahoma City in partnership with local congregations in the greater OKC area.
-GCM teams also provided much needed food and medicine to church members and people in their communities affected by the Covid-19 pandemic.
+For more than 40 years Central has partnered with GCM to train and support countless missionaries in churches across Latin America and in Spanish-speaking church plants in the U.S. GCM teams also have provided much needed food and medicine to church members and people in their communities affected by the Covid-19 pandemic.
 In spite of the pandemic, GCM missionaries and national leaders also continued to preach and teach the Good News of Jesus.

 This crisis pregnancy center ministers in a variety of ways to approximately 13,000 clients per month.
 Volunteers from Central regularly help teach parenting classes, lead Bible studies, and organize and stock the HopeChoice benevolence room.
-In 2020, Central’s contribution paid for expanding the twice-yearly Lead On retreats for college-aged students.
-And we are committed to funding more formation retreats and sponsoring more fundraisers for HopeChoice’s great work.
+This year Central’s contribution went toward the Lead On retreats for college-aged students.

 Key to the Kingdom